 If you are struggling to keep afloat financially there is plenty of help available, so you don’t need to worry about it by yourself.
 When looking for help, be aware of companies charging fees for any debt help services as there are in fact many charitable organisations offering free, confidential and impartial advice.

 The StepChange Debt Charity for example, offers a freephone advice service, as well as an online Debt Remedy tool.
 Their help is completely free, and the Debt Remedy tool is easy to use and can be filled in anonymously so you don’t have to give any personal information.

-Talk about debt is a free and independent service where you can get expert and personal debt advice or join an online community and share information and experiences.
+Talk about debt is a free and independent service where you can get personal debt advice.

 Debt Advice in BSL Information Video

 - for help with fuel bills see the Suffolk County Council website

 - Charis Grants helps people to access grants to meet household bills.
 Customers of British Gas, EDF Energy, npower, Anglian Water, South East Water, Veolia Water (Central, East, Southeast) may be able to apply